 As we planned our Ecuador itinerary, horseback riding in the Avenue of the Volcanoes was the thing I was probably least looking forward to.
 I’d been in a riding accident when I was six or seven years old.
 The horse spooked and I got hit in the head with a tree branch.

 However, I really wanted to see the conical Cotopaxi volcano – the world’s highest active volcano – and its red slopes.
 The horseback riding interlude was also planned to balance out the cultural activities in Quito and the naturalist activities focusing on the Galapagos wildlife.
-Yet, looking back, it is the Avenue of the Volcanoes that gave us some of our best memories of Ecuador.
+Yet, looking back, it was the mountains that gave us some of our best memories of Ecuador.

 High up on Rumiñahui, we stopped and dismounted our horses, slumping down on the grass, using the big clumps as a kind of seat.
 Raphael brought mint tea with him and we sipped the hot brew while looking out at Cotopaxi.
 It warmed us to the core.